 show just how far some of it has come.
 Performance in Eastern games is almost always better, as well, especially compared to Western heavies like EverQuest II

 .
 To sum up

 East has definitely met West.
 The world is not such a large place anymore, especially in gaming.
 We have always had the ability to play with people from all over the world, but these days you can also voice and even video chat with them as you adventure.
 Soon enough, the technologies will go even further.
 Both game styles are blending together, and both cultures have made an impact on each.
 It only takes one look at the influence of Anime, kung-fu movies and spiky hair to see just how cool we think Eastern gaming culture is.
 While I have never been outside of the country to see it in person, I've read that our gaming culture has had an impact on the East, as well.
 This can only lead to new, blended models and styles of gaming.

+While the differences were vast in years past, we now share more in common than ever.
 Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!